Genital Warts (venereal warts, HPV)

 What causes genital warts?

-Genital warts are caused by one of the most common viruses in the United States - the human papillomavirus.
+Genital warts are caused by one of the most common viruses in the United States - the human papillomavirus (HPV).
 There are more than 100 types of HPV.
-Thirty-five types infect the genitals.
+Over 40 types can infect the genital area, mouth or throat.

-HPV is spread by direct skin-to-skin contact with someone who is infected.
+HPV is spread when infected skin touches an area of uninfected skin (called skin-to-skin contact).
 You can get HPV from someone who has warts on his or her mouth, skin or genitals.
-The genital wart virus can still rub off a person's skin even when he or she has no warts that you can see.
+The virus can still rub off a person's skin even when he or she has no warts that you can see.
 Remember: You can get or give warts even when both of you have no signs or symptoms.

 What are the signs and symptoms?

-The majority of people with the genital wart virus (HPV) have no signs and symptoms of infection.
+Most people with the genital wart virus (HPV) have no signs or symptoms of infection.
+When someone does have signs of infection, the warts:

-- Usually appear one to three months after you are exposed, but it may take longer.
+- Usually appear 1 to 3 months after someone is exposed, but it may take longer.

 - Begin as small red bumps that may grow larger.

-- In men and women, they can appear on any damp or moist areas of your body.
-This includes your vagina or vulva, penis, and anus.
+- Can appear on any damp or moist areas of the body.
+This includes the vagina or vulva, penis, and anus.

-- They are usually painless, but if the warts are injured, they may become painful or tender when touched.
+- Are usually painless, but if the warts are injured, they may become painful or tender when touched.

-Sometimes the virus may cause an unusual fluid (discharge) from your vagina or an itchy vulva.
-The vulva is the outer part of a woman's genitals.
+Sometimes the virus may cause an unusual fluid (discharge) from the vagina or an itchy vulva.
+The vulva is the outer part of a female's genitals.

-If you have warts or red bumps on your genitals you should visit your health care provider for a checkup.
-Your provider can usually look at the area and tell you if they are genital warts, or may do additional tests based on your age.
+If you have warts or red bumps on your genitals, you should visit your health care provider for a checkup.
+Your provider can usually look at the area and tell you if they are genital warts.
+Your provider may do additional tests based on your age.

 Is there a cure?

 No. HPV is a chronic, lifelong infection.
-However, as many as one out of every three people with genital warts find that they go away on their own - usually within two years.
-There are a variety of methods for removing warts.
-If you want your warts removed, do not do it yourself, visit a health care provider who will:
+However, as many as 1 out of every 3 people with genital warts find that they go away on their own - usually within 2 years.
+If you want your warts removed, do not do it yourself.
+A health care provider may be able to:

 - Use laser surgery, or

-- Destroy them with a chemical or acid medicine.
+- Destroy the warts with a chemical or acid medicine.

-None of these treatments cure the virus.
+These options only treat the warts.
+They do not destroy the virus or the infection.
 Even if your warts disappear, they may return because the virus may be hidden in nearby, normal looking skin.

 What about my partner(s)?

-HPV is a sexually transmitted disease (STD).
-Because of this, your sex partners should be checked for symptoms.
-Even though your partners may not have symptoms that can be seen, they still need to be checked for HPV and other STDs.
+HPV is an STD.
+Because of this, your sex partner(s) should be checked for symptoms.
+Even though your partner(s) may not have symptoms that can be seen, he or she still needs to be checked for HPV and other STDs.

 When can I have sex again?

-You should wait to have sex for two weeks after the warts have gone away and the area has healed.
-You should also tell your current and future sex partners that you have genital warts.
-Remember: you can spread HPV to your partners even when you don't have any symptoms and cannot see any warts.
+You should wait to have sex for 2 weeks after the warts have gone away and the area has healed.
+You should also tell your current and future sex partner(s) that you have genital warts.
+Remember: you can spread HPV even when you do not have any symptoms or cannot see any warts.

-If you have any more questions about genital warts, or you need to know the location of the nearest clinic, contact your local health department.
+If you have any more questions about genital warts, or you want to know how to get tested, call your local health department or family planning program.